rorycl/ml-akn-client/README.md

-The aim of this repo is to become conversant with processing Akoma Ntosi format files provided by the TNA's Find Case Law service using a MarkLogic database and Python to provide a simple Python API client to a local database.
+The aim of this repo is to become conversant with processing Akoma Ntosi format files provided by the TNA's Find Case Law service using a MarkLogic database and Python to provide a simple Python client to a local database.

-The exemplar API calls are intended to be:
+The exemplar client methods are intended to be:

-* `get_case_summaries`
+* `get_summaries`
   Get case summaries for all documents in the `examples` collection of the `documents` database.

 * `search`
-  Find documents in the `examples` collection of the `documents` database using simple search terms.
+  Find documents in the `examples` collection of the `documents` database using simple search terms which will return a summary of each document together with some "search snippets" from the search query.

 * `get_document`
   Show a document in the `documents` database.

 A clean architecture model is used to separate data processing and the marshalling and use of that data by Python.
-Data transformations are performed server-side using XQuery to minimise post-processing for performance and re-use of code by different consumers.
+Data transformations are performed server-side using XQuery and XSLT to minimise post-processing for performance and re-use of code by different consumers.

 ## Database